geokit/geokit-rails/README.markdown

 In short, this gem is not a drop-in replacement for the Andre's plugin :

 1. it is usable for the basic features.
-It there are some bugs on these features, I'll try the best I an to fix them.
+It there are some bugs on these features, I'll try the best I can to fix them.

 2. it is not yet a full replacement of the geokit-rails plugin ;
 some features have been ported, but the syntax has changed, and some have not been ported.